shubhamkr21/Detecting-General-Word-in-a-Word-Pair/README.md

 Input file is in Dataset directory (output.txt).
 This file contains a Word-Pair in every line in which first word is always general word.

-# How to run code:
+# How to run code
 python code_name.py < output.txt > result.txt

 In result.txt for every word-pair, first word-pair is printed and then its general word in next line predicted by our code.